mrmorphic/silverstripe-neolayout/docs/developer.md

 One of the most important characteristics of this module is the layout representation.
 A layout is a hierarchical data structure of objects.
 Typically, a layout is persisted by saving it as a JSON string, although that is secondary to the structure itself.
-Notably, this structure is can manipulated both server side and client side.
+Notably, this structure is manipulated both server side and client side.

 (It is intended that there may in the future be additional server-side implementations that use the same